-Unique in the nation for a major charter management organization, Green Dot is proving that it can achieve better student outcomes with the same student population, lower per pupil funding than the district and a unionized workforce.
+Unique in the nation for a major non-profit charter management organization, Green Dot is proving it can achieve better student outcomes with the same student population, lower per pupil funding than the district and a unionized workforce.
 We are the leading charter school operator in Los Angeles and one of the top three largest in the nation.

 The U.S. Department of Education has featured Green Dot as a national leader in school turnarounds, and we are the only charter school operator in the country to lead the turnaround of a 3,000-plus student high school.

 Green Dot Public Schools was founded in 1999 in direct response to the poor state of public high schools in the Los Angeles area.
 Los Angeles Unified School District’s (LAUSD’s) high schools were not graduating over 50% of their students, and those that were making it through were rarely prepared for college.
 The vast majority of the students failing out of the system were children from low-income families.
 Green Dot had a vision of creating small, successful charter schools and in doing so, demonstrating to the school district and the public-at-large that there was a more effective way to provide public education to low-income, high-risk youth.

 In August 2000, Green Dot opened its doors with just one 9th grade class of 140 students.
 Today, our organization has successfully grown to serve more than 10,000 students in communities across Los Angeles.

 - Founding Five.
 Between 2000 and 2005, Green Dot opened five start-up independent charter high schools in some of the toughest neighborhoods in Los Angeles.
 All five went on to be named in Newsweek’s annual ranking of the best high schools in the country and were medal winners in the annual U.S. News and World Report list, placing them in the top 2.5% nationally.